 - Mycoplankton – It includes fungi

-- Bacterioplankton – It includes bacteria and important for nutrient recycling
+- Bacterioplankton – It includes bacteria and is important for nutrient recycling

 - Virioplankton – includes viruses